 In 2020, the GCC witnessed a drastic decline of 35% in total contract awards of construction projects, which was directly correlated with lower government spending, falling oil prices and, most notably, the COVID-19 pandemic.
 Although these factors made 2021 the worst for the market in almost two decades, the GCC is well positioned for a strong resurgence.

-“As the Kingdom strives to reduce its dependence on oil and simultaneously diversify the economy, efforts to ramp up PIF (Public Investment Fund) tendering in recent months have and will continue to help achieve the advancement of Vision 2030,” said Managing Director of Sovereign Saudi Arabia Paul Arnold.
+“As the Kingdom strives to reduce its dependence on oil and simultaneously diversify the economy, efforts to ramp up PIF (Public Investment Fund) tendering in recent months have and will continue to help achieve the advancement of Vision 2030,” said Nicholas Cully, Sovereign Group Sales Director.

 “Since the summer of 2021, only NEOM (the ‘future city’ being built in northwestern Saudi Arabia) has entered into full-scale construction, with development worth an estimated USD500 billion.
 In addition, there are still USD720 billion worth of projects under the PIF programme, of which only 1% have so far been awarded.”